Shopify/cli/packages/cli/README.md

 ## `shopify shopify config autocorrect off`

 Disable autocorrect.
+Off by default.

 ```
 USAGE
   $ shopify shopify config autocorrect off

 DESCRIPTION
   Disable autocorrect.
+Off by default.

+  Disable autocorrect.
+Off by default.

+  When autocorrection is enabled, Shopify CLI automatically runs a corrected version of your command if a correction is
+  available.

+  When autocorrection is disabled, you need to confirm that you want to run corrections for mistyped commands.
 ```

 ## `shopify shopify config autocorrect on`

 Enable autocorrect.
-By default is on.
+Off by default.

 ```
 USAGE
   $ shopify shopify config autocorrect on

 DESCRIPTION
   Enable autocorrect.
-By default is on.
+Off by default.

+  Enable autocorrect.
+Off by default.

+  When autocorrection is enabled, Shopify CLI automatically runs a corrected version of your command if a correction is
+  available.

+  When autocorrection is disabled, you need to confirm that you want to run corrections for mistyped commands.
 ```

 ## `shopify shopify config autocorrect status`

-Check autocorrect current status.
+Check whether autocorrect is enabled or disabled.
 On by default.

 ```
 USAGE
   $ shopify shopify config autocorrect status

 DESCRIPTION
-  Check autocorrect current status.
+  Check whether autocorrect is enabled or disabled.
 On by default.

+  Check whether autocorrect is enabled or disabled.
+On by default.

+  When autocorrection is enabled, Shopify CLI automatically runs a corrected version of your command if a correction is
+  available.

+  When autocorrection is disabled, you need to confirm that you want to run corrections for mistyped commands.
 ```

 ## `shopify help [COMMANDS]`